Joecstarr/thesis/sections/preliminaries/foundations_of_tangles.md

 ```

 It is convenient to notate the horizontal integral tangles simply by their
-corresponding integer $\pm n$.
+corresponding integer, $\pm n$.
 A similar construction can be defined for the
 $\vee$ operation, yielding the $ \pm$ vertical integral tangles.

 ```{prf:definition}